Aleboul/var_FMado/README.md

 Provide some elements with missing data.

-All figures in the complete data setting are available on the bivariate file.
+All figures available can be reproduce with files in reproducevarFMado.